joe5campbell/Deep-Learning-on-Dash-Cam-Video-and-GPS-Data/README.md

   SpeedDetect.py
     This file contains functions to extract data in the format required for a regression based neural network.

+  SpeedDetect.ipynb
+    Python Notebook displaying some of the commands and methods utilised for training speed detection networks on the Google Colab platform.

 JUNCTION CLASSIFICATION:

   JunctionExtract.py
     This file contains functions for the entire data preparation process if the Junction Classification section of this disseration.

+  Junction_Classify.ipynb
+    Python Notebook displaying some of the commands and methods utilised for training junction classification networks on the Google Colab platform.

 STRESS LEVEL PREDICTION: